jeffvella/EntitasGenerics/README.md

     {
     }

-Components intended to be searched by value should implment IEquatableT
+Components intended to be searched by value should implement IEquatableT

     public sealed class PositionComponent : IComponent, IEquatable<GridPosition>
     {